The-Firexx/trackmania2020apidocumentation/README.md

 ## TODO

-* **Since I don't have club access, I can't test some functions inside the game like rooms and clubs, so that part are lacking in this documentation**
+* **Since I don't have club access, I can't test some functions inside the game like rooms and clubs, so that part are lacking in this documentation.
+If you have club access and wants to help, but you dont want to give your credentials to me, you can DM me and I can say how you can help me**

 ## Contributors

 * Myself, [The-Firexx](https://github.com/The-Firexx), for gathering most of this information and creating this repository
 * [Marco97pa](https://github.com/marco97pa) for helping on completing some information.
-He's also creating this [companion app](https://play.google.com/store/apps/details?id=com.marco97pa.trackmania) that will benefit from this documentation
 * [Codecat](https://github.com/codecat) from showing some [information](https://gist.github.com/codecat/4dfd3719e1f8d9e5ef439d639abe0de4) about this, and suggest to add the warning about the use of Trackmania API.
 Also made this [plugin](https://openplanet.nl/files/49) for OpenPlanet to inspect the packets ingame

 ## Projects using Trackmania API

 * [Breeku](https://github.com/breeku/) made a [npm module](https://github.com/breeku/trackmania-api-node) that helps developers to use the Trackmania API by abstracting the HTTP requests and wrap them in methods that can be called for a more easy use of the API in a program.
+* [Jonese1234](https://github.com/jonese1234/) created a [Leaderboard Scraper](https://github.com/jonese1234/Trackmania-2020-Leaderboard-Scraper) that, although it started without help, is using this documentation to use more functions.
+* [Marco97pa](https://github.com/marco97pa) is creating this [companion app](https://play.google.com/store/apps/details?id=com.marco97pa.trackmania) that is in progress to add more functions by using the Trackmania API.

 ## Login Process and Tokens